tpoisot/ms_proba_networks/ms/maintext.md

 ## Null-model based hypothesis testing

-In this section, we analyse 59 pollination networks from the literature using two "classical" null models of network structure, and two intermediate models.
+In this section, we analyse 59 pollination networks from the literature using two "classical" null models of network structure, and two models with intermediate constraints.
 These data cover a wide range a situations, from small to large, and from densely to sparsely connected networks.
 They provide a good demonstration of the performance of probabilistic metrics.

 We use the following null models.
 First (Type I, @fort06), any interaction between plant and animals happens with the fixed probability